 The Fourth Circle: Politics and Society

-In June of 1962, Oswald returned to America, where his political and cultural observations continued to develop.
-Lee wrote the following in notes made on Holland American Line while returning to the U.S.—a short paragraph with unique insight into the difference between a ‘free market’ and free thinking: It is the much more subtle aspects of industrialization and mechanization which bring the greatest hardships among the people—a general decay of classes into shapeless society without real cultural foundations, and regimentation—not so much of people, since industrialization actually provides far more free movement of classes around each other, but rather of ideals.
+In June of 1962 Oswald voyaged back to America, where his political and cultural observations continued to develop.
+Lee wrote about the difference between a ‘free market’ and ‘free thinking’ in notes taken on Holland American Line while returning to the U.S.: It is the much more subtle aspects of industrialization and mechanization which bring the greatest hardships among the people—a general decay of classes into shapeless society without real cultural foundations, and regimentation—not so much of people, since industrialization actually provides far more free movement of classes around each other, but rather of ideals.

 In another letter to his brother, Robert, Lee wrote: In this [American] system, art, culture, and the spirit of man are subjected to commercial enterprising.
 Religion and education are used as a tool to suppress what would otherwise be a population questioning their government’s unfair economic system and plans for war.